How to Reseal an RV Exterior

 RV water damage is a costly problem and one that will cause tons of unseen damage.
 Prevent water damage from occurring by resealing your RV’s exterior.
 In this guide, we will explain how to reseal an RV exterior.

 Sealing RV seams is important because water damage often happens at the corners where RV walls are joined together.
 Although RV walls leave the factory with sealant already applied to the seams, over time UV light and weather breaks the sealant down.
 This creates gaps in the corners which allow moisture to get inside.

-- It’s extremely difficult to remove!
+- It’s extremely difficult to remove.

 Look for any seams that are cracked or have gaps.

-If the sealant is very cracked, use a heat gun, heat the old sealant till it’s soft and scrape it out with a plastic pick or regular screwdriver.
+If the RV sealant is very cracked, use a heat gun to heat the old sealant until it’s soft.
+Then scrape it out with a plastic pick or regular screwdriver.